nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 These components are shipped as part of the software package and reside in ``owncloud/3rdparty``.
 Use this option to configure a different location.
+For example, if your location is /var/www/owncloud/foo/3rdparty, then the correct configuration is '3rdpartyroot' => '/var/www/owncloud/foo/',

 ::